mrgigabyte/proxybot/README.md

 * `/help` command is also there for admins to see all the available commands
 * `/viewnicknames` to view all the nicknames of the users along with their first names.
 * `/viewblockmessage` and `/setblockmessage` to view and set the block message that the user will see once he/she is blocked
+* Changed the style of storing user ids.
+It doesn't store the data of the users in a database anymore
+* [In Reply to](#in-reply-to) feature.
+Admin can now see what message the user has force replied to

 ## How it works
 ### Basic Functionality
 The idea of this bot is pretty simple: you just place the bot between you and the one you want to chat with.
 The upside is that no one will find out your unique chat id or some other info (nickname, first name or avatar, for example).
 They won't also know your last seen time.
 However, the downside is that you can't initiate chat with someone (Because you're writing from bot and bots can't start chats to prevent spam), so you'll have to ask people to write to your bot first.
-Plus you will be only able to see their force replies in case they try to force reply one of the text in the private chat and not the actual text they forced reply to, in simple words..<br>  **Here's an example** : if a user force replies an image that was previously there in the chat with "what do you think about this picture up there ^ " then you will just receive the later text message and not the picture again.

 <p align="center"> ![A simple scheme of interaction](https://habrastorage.org/files/4a2/d19/753/4a2d19753eb34073bfda0b872bf228b3.png)